sam33339999/laravel-tips/db-models-and-eloquent.md

 abort_if ($product->user_id != auth()->user()->id, 403)
 ```

-### Fill a column automatically while you persist data to the database
+<h3 id="Fill a column automatically while you persist data to the database">Fill a column automatically while you persist data to the database</h3>

 If you want to fill a column automatically while you persist data to the database (e.g: slug) use Model Observer instead of hard code it every time